Kindrad/Kenshi_IO_Continued/README.md

 A continuation of the Kenshi IO plugin.
 Has some bugs fixes and new features...

 ### How to Install:

+##DO NOT USE THE ADDON INSTALL TRHOUGH BLENDER MANUALY INSTAL INSTEAD

 Simple:

 Download as zip and add the "io_mesh_kenshi" folder to your blender addons folder.